ONSdigital/ons-ppt/themes/data_analysis/RAP/QA_for_RAP/book/readable_code.md

 It's important to remember that when we write code for analysis, we are developing software.
 Over many years, software engineering teams have developed good practices for creating robust software.
-These practices help to make our code simple, readable, and easier to maintain.
+These practices help to make code simple, readable, and easier to maintain.
 Analysts using code as a means to perform analysis can benefit from at least partially applying such practices in their own codebases.

 This chapter will try to condense key messages and guidelines from these practices, for use by analysts who write code.
-Reading and learning more about these practices will likely to benefit the quality of your code and is highly encouraged.

 ### Keep it simple

 The ability to convey information in a simple and clear way matters.

-This is particularly true when explaining concepts that are already complex.
-You are often trying to solve problems that are complex in nature when writing code.
 You should avoid introducing extra complexity to these problems, wherever possible.

 Here are a few tips to make sure you keep your project nice and simple: